Pylons/pyramid/docs/glossary.rst

      from the :term:`physical root`.
 For example, the physical path of the ``abc`` subobject of the physical root object is ``/abc``.
-Physical paths can also be specified as tuples where the first element is the empty string (representing the root), and every other element is a string, e.g. ``('', 'abc')``.
+Physical paths can also be specified as tuples where the first element is the empty string (representing the root), and every other element is a Unicode string, e.g. ``('', 'abc')``.
 Physical paths are also sometimes called "traversal paths".